Loriowar/comindivion/README.md

 - start a creation of nodes with custom positions and different relations;
 - use a search over nodes title and content for recall any previously created object and for taking a look on its relations.

+## Current functions
+- One endless interactive mind map.
+- Multiple selection and moving of nodes.
+- Search over nodes.
+- Grouping of nodes.
+- Listing of similar nodes.
+- Small tutorial in format of "How to...".

 ## Future functions
 - Import data from a file to the application.
 - Export all users data to the file.
-- Multiple selection and moving of nodes.
-- Async updating of the interactive view and an ability if parallel edition of the graph network.
+- Async updating of the interactive view and an ability of a parallel edition of the graph network.
 - API for an access to all user data.
-- Creation of node groups.
 - Sharing nodes and node groups between users.

 And of course, feel free to offer any functions which can help yo achieve your personal aims.